 I was on the brink of quitting (for the umpteenth time) when, in 2013, a teen friend handed me a copy of The Hunger Games and said I had to read it.
 I read it, and I thought it was very good indeed, and I realised that in all my trying to succeed I had somehow forgotten the sheer joy of losing yourself in a story – and I had a story I couldn’t wait to tell.

 The Rain (H2O in the US) and The Storm had started life as my attempt at a Hollywood blockbuster film script in 2008.
 I loved the idea so much, but it had no heart . . . so I’d shelved it.
 I grabbed it back off that shelf – and Ruby, who just appeared on the page out of nowhere, gave the story heart.
 Afraid I’d run out of money before I could get to the end, I wrote in a frenzy, and when I did get to the end, I did a very stupid thing: I sent it off to a publisher.

 Never do this.
-I can assure you that writing really is re-writing, and that the first draft of anything really is what Hemmingway said: shit.
-I’d never usually show anyone a first draft, and I wouldn’t do it again.
+I can assure you that writing is re-writing, and that the first draft of anything really is rubbish.
+I don’t usually show anyone a first draft.
 It is too risky.
 It is not ready.
 I think I got away with it because that story had been in my head for so long, because Ruby was such a strong, distinctive character and because I’d had years and years and years of writing practice.
 (Oh, and it did need re-writing!)